rockscript/rockscript/README.md

 **RockScript On-Premise** is an on-premise version of the SaaS product that can be installed on your own systems. (later)

+### License

+The full RockScript runtime server is Apache License V2.

+The commercial tooling will not be open source.

 ### Thanks